Uptick in cases of eyelash lice prompt doctor warnings

-SAN FRANCISCO (KRON) – Doctors are warning people who wear eyelash extensions to make sure they are cleaned regularly.
+SAN FRANCISCO (WCMH/KRON) — Doctors are warning people who wear eyelash extensions to make sure they are cleaned regularly.

 The warning comes after doctors have noticed an uptick in lash lice or Demodex, which is reported in users who do not wash eyelash extensions enough or at all, KTRK reports.